w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 #### Is there a UI for the Coretime Chain?

 Teams in the ecosystem are working on a UI.
 RegionX has released an app for testing on
-Rococo: https://app.regionx.tech/.
+Paseo: https://app.regionx.tech/.
 Without the UI, this would be automated from the parachains’ runtimes or manually with Coretime Chain extrinsics via polkadot.js.

 ### Coretime Pricing and Purchasing